dannguyen/journalism-syllabi/README.md

 <a href="http://lenagroeger.s3.amazonaws.com/newschool/VisualizingDataSyllabus.pdf">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>While the presentation of data has been part of news since its earliest days, it’s in the midst of a renaissance.
-Graphics desks that used to be thought of as “the art department,” outside the real work of a newsroom, are quickly becoming a central part of every newsroom’s daily journalism operation...</em></p>
+        While the presentation of data has been part of news since its earliest days, it’s in the midst of a renaissance.
+Graphics desks that used to be thought of as “the art department,” outside the real work of a newsroom, are quickly becoming a central part of every newsroom’s daily journalism operation
+        </small></p>

         <p>Instructors: Lena Groeger</p>
     </td>
     <td>
-        New School
+        <small>New School</small>
     </td>
   </tr>